Get exclusive member benefits & effect social change. Join Today

 It’s best to urinate as you normally would, without attempting to manipulate the speed or flow in any way.
 An electronic uroflowmeter hooked up to the funnel or toilet measures the speed and quantity of urination.
-You must refrain from urinating until the machine is turned on.
+You must not urinate until the machine is turned on.

 When you’re finished urinating, the machine will report your results.
 Your doctor will then discuss the findings with you.
 Depending on your specific case, you may need to perform the urine test on several consecutive days.

-Your doctor will use the results to determine your peak flow rate, or “Qmax.”
-Doctors generally use the peak flow rate to determine the severity of any blockage or obstruction.
+Your doctor will use the results to determine your peak flow rate, or Qmax.
+Doctors generally use the peak flow rate, along with your voiding pattern and urine volumes, to determine the severity of any blockage or obstruction.

-A decrease in urine flow may suggest you have a blockage in the urethra or weak bladder muscles.
+A decrease in urine flow may suggest you have weak bladder muscles or a blockage in the urethra.

 An increase in urine flow may suggest you have weakness in the muscles that help control the flow of urine.
 This may also be a sign of urinary incontinence.

 After testing the flow of urine, your doctor will take your individual situation and symptoms into account before they develop a treatment plan.
+You may need additional urinary system testing.
 You should discuss the results of your test with your doctor.
 They can help you determine if treatment is necessary and what options you have if you do need treatment.
 Talk to your doctor if you’re experiencing any problems urinating.
 It could be the sign of a more serious health condition.